Sean-Margison/In-a-Row-Game/README.md

  - Deployed on a single Heroku instance using the react build files which are generated during deployment.

  Details:
- - Time to complete approximately 20 hours
+ - Time to complete: ~20 hours
+ - First experience working with React, Socket.io, or Heroku

 NOTE: This is a code demonstration and provided for review but it will not be actively maintained.